AzureAD/microsoft-authentication-library-common-for-android/uiautomationutilities/perf_tool/readme.md

 **Targetfiles:** These are the code marker files generated during the current run

-### Steps to add a new marker and see it in the report:
+### Steps to add a new scenario(s)/marker(s) and see it in the report:
+#### Changes needed in Common - Java/Kotlin code
-- If a new scenario has to be created, come up with a scenario code comprised of 3 digits and add it to the codemarker definitions in file [PerfConstants.java](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/common/src/main/java/com/microsoft/identity/common/PerfConstants.java), for example some of the existing scenario codes are 100 and 200.
+- If a new scenario has to be created, come up with a scenario code comprised of 3 unique random digits and add it to the codemarker definitions in file [PerfConstants.java](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/common/src/main/java/com/microsoft/identity/common/PerfConstants.java), you can find the existing scenario codes under ScenarioConstants in the same file.
+- Come up with unique random digits to represent code markers you would like to add and add them to the codemarker definitions in file [PerfConstants.java](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/common/src/main/java/com/microsoft/identity/common/PerfConstants.java), see some examples under CodeMarkerConstants in the same file.
-- In the common codebase, and add codemarkers (e.g. start of the activity to be measured and the end of the activity to be measured) at desired places.
+- Add codemarkers (e.g. start of the activity to be measured and the end of the activity to be measured) at desired places.
 See example in [CommandDispatcher.java](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/common/src/main/java/com/microsoft/identity/common/internal/controllers/CommandDispatcher.java#L197).
 Example events lines are given as follows:
 	- `CodeMarkerManager.getInstance().markCode(CodeMarkersConstants.ACQUIRE_TOKEN_SILENT_START);`
 	- `CodeMarkerManager.getInstance().markCode(CodeMarkersConstants.ACQUIRE_TOKEN_SILENT_FUTURE_OBJECT_CREATION_END);`
+- Push the common code to dev branch by raising a PR.

+#### Changes needed in the Report tool - C# code
+- In the report tool code, open the file [PerfDataConfiguration.xml](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/uiautomationutilities/perf_tool/PerfDataConfiguration.xml) and perform following actions:
+	- In tag `MeasurementsConfigurations`, add a new `MeasurementsConfiguration`, set the Id to a random unique string of digits and the startMarker and endMarker according to what you defined in this step.
+Note that the full identifier of a marker is the scenario code preppended to the marker identifier.
+An example here would be if you defined the scenario code as 100 and the code marker as 10011 then the full identifier is 10010011
+	- In tag, `Scenarios`, add a new scenario with the Measurement ID of the MesurementConfiguration just added above.
+- Push the changes into dev branch by raising a PR.
+- Deploy C# tool into the pipeline.
+(Pipeline information given at the start of this doc).
+We can deploy C# tool even before merging of PR if need be.
+As this deployment is done after building at the local machine.

+#### Changes needed in the target library
 - Write a new test case that targets the flow where code markers have been added, see existing test case [TestCasePerf.java](https://github.com/AzureAD/microsoft-authentication-library-for-android/blob/dev/msalautomationapp/src/androidTest/java/com/microsoft/identity/client/msal/automationapp/testpass/perf/TestCasePerf.java) for non-brokered auth and [TestCasePerfBrokered.java](https://github.com/AzureAD/microsoft-authentication-library-for-android/blob/dev/msalautomationapp/src/androidTest/java/com/microsoft/identity/client/msal/automationapp/testpass/perf/TestCasePerfBrokered.java) for brokered auth.
 - In the new test case, before performing the particular scenario, add following code snippet
 	- Enable the Code marker: `CodeMarkerManager.getInstance().setEnableCodeMarker(true);`
-	- Setup the scenario code defined in step #1: `CodeMarkerManager.getInstance().setPrefixScenarioCode("100");`
+	- Setup the scenario code defined above: `CodeMarkerManager.getInstance().setPrefixScenarioCode("100");`
 	- If we are having more than one iterations of same scenario, i.e. running same code multiple times,
 		- Make sure to clear the previous run's markers in the start of the iteration as follows: `CodeMarkerManager.getInstance().clearMarkers();`
 		- Also write the content to the file using [FileAppender](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/uiautomationutilities/src/main/java/com/microsoft/identity/client/ui/automation/logging/appender/FileAppender.java) such as [here](https://github.com/AzureAD/microsoft-authentication-library-for-android/blob/dev/msalautomationapp/src/androidTest/java/com/microsoft/identity/client/msal/automationapp/testpass/perf/TestCasePerf.java#L119-L124)
 	- Also add followings after performing the particular scenario:
 		- Clear the codemarkers: `CodeMarkerManager.getInstance().clearMarkers();`
 		- Disable the codemarkers: `CodeMarkerManager.getInstance().setEnableCodeMarker(false);`
-- In the C# tool code, open the file [PerfDataConfiguration.xml](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/blob/dev/uiautomationutilities/perf_tool/PerfDataConfiguration.xml) and perform following actions:
-	- In tag `MeasurementsConfigurations`, add a new `MeasurementsConfiguration` with giving the startMarker and endMarker as given in the step 2.
-	- In tag, `Scenarios`, add a new scenario with the Measurement ID of the MesurementConfiguration just added in previous sub-step.
-- Push the common code and msal native code to dev branch by raising PRs.
-- Push the C# changes of its repo (i.e. common) into dev branch by raising a PR.
+- Push the target library code to dev branch by raising a PR.
-- Deploy C# tool into the pipeline.
-(Pipeline information given at the start of this doc).
-We can deploy C# tool even before merging of PR if need be.
-As this deployment is done after building at the local machine.

 ### Steps to deploy latest version of C# tool to pipeline:
-- Install a recent version of [Visual Studio](https://visualstudio.microsoft.com/)
+- Install a recent version of [Visual Studio](https://visualstudio.microsoft.com/) on Mac/Windows
 - Ensure that you have the following tools selected while installing Visual Studio:
 	- .NET desktop environment
 	- Desktop development using C++